Topologytomato/Portfolio/README.md

 # What is it?
-This is a Portfolio file with writing sample, coding sample and the portfolio file.
+It is a Portfolio file with writing sample, coding sample and the portfolio file.
+The skills and technologies used in the projects are mainly related to regression analysis, data visualization, and data processing.
+There are also a few projects about Machine Learning/AI.

 # Project List
 - Analysis of The Brazilian Population In The US